Linear pencils encoded in the Newton polygon: Gonality

 where $d$ is the smallest integer such that $\Delta^\text{max}$ is contained in a translate of $d\Upsilon$.
 Because

 we find that $C' \cdot V \geq \frac{3}{2}\gamma$.
 In both cases this contradicts $C' \cdot V \leq \gamma + 2$; recall that $\gamma \geq 6$ in the $s=2$ case. \\

-\emph{Remark.} The bound $C' \cdot V \geq \frac{3}{2}\gamma$ can be proven more easily by noting that $\Upsilon$ contains a line segment of integral length $\frac{3}{2}$; however, the argument using (\ref{willbesharpened}) will reappear in the proof of Theorem~\ref{maintheorem_neargonal}, so we have included it for the sake of consistency.\\ \end{itemize} \end{itemize} The claim follows.
+\emph{Remark.} The bound $C' \cdot V \geq \frac{3}{2}\gamma$ can be proven more easily by noting that $\Upsilon$ contains a line segment of integral length $\frac{3}{2}$; however, the argument using (\ref{willbesharpened}) will reappear in the proof of Theorem~\ref{maintheorem_neargonal}, so we have included it for the sake of consistency.\\ \end{itemize} \end{itemize} Our claim that $h^0(\text{Tor}(\Sigma'),V) \leq s+1 $ follows.